ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             Parallel
         </td>
         <td>
-            Use as many CPUs as possible to merge the assemblies
+            Use as many CPUs as possible to merge the assemblies.
         </td>
     </tr>
 	<tr>